 In the zipline park in Elmstein, daredevils can fly through the nature reserve at treetop level, discover the forest from a previously unseen perspective, experience nature and weather at first hand and feel the adrenaline surging in their veins.
 Zip-lining is a daring new pastime that combines adventure and appreciation of nature.
 High above the ground, it allows you to whoosh along between the trees, over small clearings, dive into chasms and feel the rushing wind on your face.

-Zip-lining is a leisure activity that is close to nature and based on the principle of sturdy metal lines being suspended between two points at different heights.
+Zip-lining is based on the principle of sturdy metal lines being suspended between two points at different heights.
 In the past, they were mainly used to transport people or heavy loads over rivers and ravines using rollers or carabiners.

 Since April 2016, you can now also whizz through the air between the treetops in the Palatinate Forest Nature Park.
 The Elmstein zipline park boasts a total of 18 different stages that lead from one wooden tree platform to the next, forming one continuous course.
 Using nothing but your own body weight, you can rush along the slanted line between the trunks and branches and over the glades.
 Jumping-off points into the depths are also included on four trees.